 This post first appeared at OnMilwaukee.com a number of years ago.
 We run it again today in honor of the anniversary of Dr. King's appearance at the Milwaukee Auditorium.

-In his lifetime, Dr. Martin Luther King was known for his splendid oratorical abilities and, especially, his remarkable speeches about racism, equality and other issues vital to the civil rights movement.
-Many of these orations have, rightfully, become famous and oft-quoted.
+In his lifetime, Dr. Martin Luther King Jr. was known for his splendid oratorical abilities and, especially, his remarkable landmark speeches about racism, segregation, equality and other issues key issues of the civil rights movement.
+His words have become etched into the American psyche.

 Dr. King spoke in Milwaukee on a couple occasions.
 His first speech here was delivered on Aug.
-14, 1956.
-Neither the morning Sentinel or the afternoon Journal ran anything about this visit.
+14, 1957 at the Grand Avenue Congregational Church (now the Irish Cultural and Heritage Center), 2133 W. Wisconsin Ave.